WebAssembly/stack-switching/proposals/fibers/Explainer.md

   )
 )
 ```
 The main additional complications here don't come from threads per se; but rather from the fact that we have to use a table to keep track of our fibers.

-### Asynchronous I/O
+### Asynchronous I/O (TODO: port to `fiber.suspend_to`)
 In our third example, we look at integrating fibers with access to asynchronous APIs; which are accessed from module imports.

 On the web, asynchronous functions use the `Promise` pattern: an asynchronous I/O operation operates by first of all returning a `Promise` that 'holds' the I/O request, and at some point after the I/O operation is resolved a callback function attached to the `Promise` is invoked.